SupTechRM/Seven/README.md

 Step by Step Usage Guide coming up

-## Contribute
+## Contributions

-Contribution and Feedback are always appreciated.
+Seven is open to contributions, but we recommend you create a pull request/issue to or replying to inform what you are working on.
+Contribution and Feedback are always appreciated!